 The participants will be empowered and enrich their understanding about Geo-Engineering aspects, construction technology of great Kakatiyas.
 They take part in different awareness raising actions, from heritage walk, heritage classes, quizzes, exploring local cuisine, paintings and performing arts with local youth, school students and community representatives.
 They will also prepare a documentary about the camp’s activities to promote the site and youth involvement in heritage protection across different social media platforms.
 Scheduled visits to various Kakatiya heritage sites in the vicinity of Ramappa such as Warangal fort, Thousand Pillar Temple and great lakes constructed by Kakatiyas.

-- To be a part of the esteemed WHV Project of UNESCO.
+To be a part of the esteemed WHV Project.

 Note: Considering the current COVID-19 pandemic situation, the program will have all health precautions and measures as per the Telangana Government Guidelines which will also be extended to all participating delegates.